h4wk590/ADGISA/GEOG501/Lab 02/General Notes.md

 #### Vector Data

 - Vector Data is real world data
-- Geometry can be polygons, lines, points.
+- Geometry can be polygons, lines, points. (map scale matters for each of these)
-- Attribute tables provide info about the features (like building a building, road, telephone pole.)
+- Attribute tables provide info about the features (like a building, roads, telephone pole.)

 #### Raster Data